Expert Recap: Mold Illness Treatment

-Mold Illness Treatment: Top Strategies to Reclaim Your Health
+Top Strategies to Reclaim Your Health from Mold Illness

 Kara had tried everything.
 After discovering mold behind her kitchen cabinets, she jumped headfirst into the world of mold detox.
 Her naturopath recommended binders, saunas, glutathione, and a low-mold diet.
 For a while, it helped.
 But the brain fog, joint pain, and fatigue always came back.

 That’s when she found Flourish Clinic.
 What Kara thought was mold toxicity turned out to be something more complex: Chronic Inflammatory Response Syndrome (CIRS).
-And her mold illness treatment plan needed to shift from general detox to targeted immune and neuroendocrine support.
+And her treatment for mold illness needed to shift from general detox to targeted immune and neuroendocrine support.

 If you’re reading this, you may be on a similar journey.
 Maybe you’ve tried detox strategies or taken urinary mycotoxin tests.
 But symptoms persist.
 In this article, we’ll guide you through the top mold illness treatment strategies—and explain why a CIRS-based approach may be the missing link to your recovery.